-At this meeting, members of each group will exchange telephone numbers and e-mail addresses or other ways you want to stay in touch with each other as each group will need to meet periodically and to communicate regularly.
-I am to be included in your group online communications about your groups' work and will rotate among your groups during your in class meetings.
-Also the groups will be given time to meet throughout the term during class time.
-This project (the research, individual written segments {10pgs minimum}, oral presentation with handout) will count for - 40% -(a substantial portion of your grade) in this class
+At this meeting, members of each group will exchange telephone numbers, e-mail addresses or other forms of communication as each group will need to meet periodically and to communicate regularly.
+I am to be included in your group on-line communications about your work and will rotate among your groups during your in class meetings.
+Also the groups will occasionally be given time to meet during class time.
+This project (the research, individual written segments {20pgs minimum}, oral presentation with handout) will count for - 40% -(a substantial portion of your grade) in this class

-- 4) A written 7 page minimum book report is to be written by each student on a book to be selected by each of you or you can select from a book list I will supply early in the semester.
-All book titles are to be submitted to me for approval.
+- 4) A written 7 page (minimum) book report is to be written by each grad student on a book to be selected based on your Research Project.
+I will supply a Book List early in the semester from which you might want to select a title.
+It will be helpful to select a book that relates to your group topic.
+You may also select a book not on the list I will share with you.
+Again it will be helpful to you if that book relates to your final research project.
+All book titles are to be submitted to me (full citations please!) for approval.
 Additionally, an oral presentation {with a minimum two-page synopsis of the book review to be distributed to the class at the time of your oral presentation} is to be made.
-Guidelines for the book report plus the list of books to select from will be posted on Canvas and sent e-mailed to each of you via our class list.
+Guidelines for the book report plus the list of books to select from will be e-mailed to each of you.
 The written book report plus your oral presentation with synopsis for the class will count for 15% of your class grade. - 5).
 Class Trip or Event.
 Students are to attend an Islamic event during the fall term.
-It can be the Juma' (Friday prayer service) or one of the teacher approved events/lectures on campus that will be organized by the Islam on Campus organization, The Center for Global Islam or possibly events organized by other organization.
-We will discuss, the Juma' prayer Class Trip and other possible events that we can do as a class or as portions of the class together.
+It can be the Juma' (Friday prayer service) or one of the teacher approved events on campus that will be organized by the Islam on Campus or the Center for Global Islam or other organizations.
+We will talk about going to the Juma' prayers, and other possible events that we can do as a class or as portions of the class together later into the semester..
 More about possible events and their dates will be distributed when this information becomes available.
-This trip or attendance at an event will count for 10% of your class grade.
+This trip or attendance at an event will count for 10%of your class grade.